hartwigmedical/hmftools/sv-linx/README.md

 </p>

 #### Deletion Bridges, Anchor Distance & Overlapping Deletion Bridges
 We use the term ‘deletion bridge’ as defined previously [ref: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3673705/] to refer to sections of DNA loss between 2 breakpoints on the same paternal chromosome that are fused to other segments of the genome.
 GRIDSS provides an anchor support distance for each structural variant breakend which is the number of bases mapped to the reference genome at that breakend as part of the assembly contig, which is typically in a range from 29 bases (the minimum anchor distance for GRIDSS to be able to call) up to approximately 800 bases for short read sequencing.
 Any other breakend that falls within this anchor distance cannot be ‘cis’ phased with the variant as the contig was able to be mapped past the breakend and the 2 breakends are deemed to be ‘trans’ phased.
 Trans breakends within this distance range are common in cancer.
 One possibility is that the breakends could occur on the other paternal chromosome, but this highly unlikely as there is no reason to expect 2 different paternal chromosomes to both be damaged within a few hundred base region.
 Much more likely is that when the double stranded break occurred, that there was significant overlap between the break locations on the 2 strands and the shorter strand of each overlapping break end has been repaired prior to fusing with other regions of the genome .
 This is highly analogous to a deletion bridge except with small sections of replication of DNA instead of loss.
-LINX uses the term ‘overlapping deletion bridge’ to describe this breakend  topology.
+Linx uses the term ‘overlapping deletion bridge’ to describe this breakend topology.

 #### Copy number conventions
-LINX determines the number of absolute copies of each rearrangement junction in a sample, and terms this as the “junction copy number” (JCN).
+Linx determines the number of absolute copies of each rearrangement junction in a sample, and terms this as the “junction copy number” (JCN).
 PURPLE SV output provides both a raw estimate of the JCN (estimated from the purity adjusted VAF of the junction) as well as the change in copy number observed at each breakend.
-LINX uses both the raw estimate and the copy number change to predict both a JCN point estimate and uncertainty for each rearrangement junction.
+Linx uses both the raw estimate and the copy number change to predict both a JCN point estimate and uncertainty for each rearrangement junction.

-### Overview of event classification system in LINX
+### Overview of event classification system in Linx
-LINX attempts to classify all variants into a set of consistent events, i.e. events that transform the genome from one stable configuration into another.
-LINX classifies all events with one or two junctions and groups events with 3 or more junctions as ‘COMPLEX’.
+Linx attempts to classify all variants into a set of consistent events, i.e. events that transform the genome from one stable configuration into another.
+Linx classifies all events with one or two junctions and groups events with 3 or more junctions as ‘COMPLEX’.

-A key assumption in LINX is that each derivative chromosome arm in a stable configuration must connect a telomere to a centromere (since centromere to centromere joins will cause unstable breakage fusion bridge and telomere to telomere joins will have no centromere and will be ultimately lost during stochastic mitosis processes).
+A key assumption in Linx is that each derivative chromosome arm in a stable configuration must connect a telomere to a centromere (since centromere to centromere joins will cause unstable breakage fusion bridge and telomere to telomere joins will have no centromere and will be ultimately lost during stochastic mitosis processes).
 A special case is allowed in highly restricted circumstances for double minute chromosomes which are circular and have no telomere or centromere but are highly positively selected for.
 This assumption means that variants such as a lone head to head or tail to tail inversion are considered incomplete, and in these cases we intensively search for other variants which may have occurred concurrently and could restore a stable configuration.
 Because of limitations of both input data accuracy and completeness and our clustering and chaining algorithm, many COMPLEX clusters will not be fully resolved to a stable configuration although it is assumed that such a resolution exists.
 Furthermore, we have a number of residual 1 and 2 clusters (eg. a lone inversion) which are inconsistent cannot be accurately clustered and hence we classify them as INCOMPLETE.

 Ultimately we classify each cluster into 1 of 7 major event categories: